ui/stamps-api-docs/source/auth_api.rst

 A. Request
 ----------

-Request an OTP to unblock customer's PIN
+Request an OTP to reset customer's password

 ============= ======== ===========
 Parameter     Required Description